Home

 When people say "global warming," they are actually talking about:

-So global warming is about a lot more than the melting of the Greenland ice sheet (which seems to get all the attention).
-In 2001, the United Nations Intergovernmental Panel on Climate Change Third Assessment Report clearly stated that the risks associated with climate change also include:
+So global warming is about a lot more than sea level rise or the break up of Antarctic ice sheets (which seem to get a lot of the attention).
+In 2001, the United Nations Intergovernmental Panel on Climate Change (IPCC) Third Assessment Report clearly stated that the risks associated with climate change also include:

 That was in 2001.
 The IPCC Fourth Assessment Report came out in 2007.
 Nothing has improved since in that time.
 A lot has worsened.
 Why?